 He 'Reassigned' Wives and Children to Other Men

 According to Jeffs’s doctrine, wives may belong to their husband for all eternity.
 As the FLDS Prophet, Jeffs had the authority to “reassign” wives and children to other men as punishment for misdeeds.
 The wives rarely resist because, in accordance with their beliefs, obedience to the Prophet was paramount.
 The FLDS dictated each man take a minimum of three wives, and ultimately, the husbands decided whether or not to “invite” their wives into heaven.

 He Admits to 'Immoral Actions' With His Sister and Daughter

-It was a rare moment of Jeffs appearing remorseful for his actions, or at least aware that the world at large considered him a criminal.
-In 2011, another such moment: court documents revealed Jeffs kept a journal chronicling his history of sexual assault.
-"If the world knew what I was doing,” he wrote, “they would hang me from the highest tree."
+In 2011, court documents revealed Jeffs allegedly kept a journal chronicling his history of sexual assault: "If the world knew what I was doing, they would hang me from the highest tree."